Spring Couscous Salad with Basil Vinaigrette

 - While the couscous is cooking, heat a large pot of water to boil.
 In a medium bowl, create an ice bath with lots of ice and water, set aside.
 Add the frozen peas to the boiling water and let blanch for 1-2 minutes or until the peas turn bright green and are warmed all the way through.
 Drain in a colander, and immediately drop the peas into the ice water bath so they stop cooking.
 Drain from ice water before adding to salad.

-- [b]ASSEMBLY:[/b] If you want to serve this salad warm, dress immediately and serve.
+- ASSEMBLY: If you want to serve this salad warm, dress immediately with the desired amount of dressing and serve.
 If you want to serve this salad cold, I suggest refrigerating the dressing and the salad ingredients separately for at least 1-2 hours before serving.
-Toss dressing in with the salad ingredients and adjust salt and pepper to taste.
+Toss half the dressing in with the salad ingredients and adjust with additional dressing, salt, and pepper to taste.

 IS THIS A GOOD CHOICE FOR YOU?